hashicorp/design-system/website/docs/components/button/partials/code/how-to-use.md

 !!!
 Insight

-While we support using links within buttons, please strive for the correct semantic use.
+While we support using links as buttons, please strive for the correct semantic use.
 Learn more about [how semantic use helps make our products more conformant](/components/button?tab=accessibility#button-vs-link).

 The `Hds::Button` component uses the generic `Hds::Interactive` component.
 For more details about how this utility component works, please refer to [its documentation page](/utilities/interactive).
 !!!